-Table~\ref{table:results_absolute} shows the percentage of SCs over all algorithm runs (877,500 runs per algorithm: 150 runs per TE across 5850 TEs).
-Only a fraction of the runs yield a certificate, with Prony and ESPRIT achieving SC around 18\% of all the runs for $\epsilon \le 0.05$.

-Interestingly, the absolute SC rate for OMP and ESPRIT (Table~\ref{table:results_absolute}) increases with noisy TEs.
-This is likely due to the looser certification tolerances applied under noise, which increase the total number of certified runs.
+Table~\ref{table:results_absolute} shows the percentage of successful certifications for different values of $\epsilon$ including the coverage ($\epsilon = \infty$).
+Observe that the successful certification rates decrease as $\epsilon$ gets smaller and that the values vary across algorithms.
+For example, Prony and ESPRIT have both a certification reliability of 98.7\% with $\epsilon = 0.1$ and exact TE (see Table \ref{table:results_SC}), but their successful certification rate of ESPRIT is 50\% higher than Prony (Table \ref{table:results_absolute}).
+In practice, this trade-off implies that certification results should always be reported together with coverage, as high reliability at small $\epsilon$ may reflect only a subset of instances.